runingnad/abcd123/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📞 Support
+## 📞 **Support**

 For support and questions:
 - Create an issue in the repository
 - Contact the development team
 - Check the API documentation at `/docs`
+- Review mobile app documentation in `/mobile/README.md`

 ---

-**MedChain** - Revolutionizing healthcare inventory management with blockchain technology and real-time monitoring. 🏥✨
+**MedChain** - Revolutionizing healthcare inventory management with blockchain technology, real-time monitoring, and cutting-edge AI capabilities.
+From basic inventory tracking to next-generation AI-powered healthcare platform. 🏥✨🤖

+*Built through 4 phases of development, evolving continuously to meet modern healthcare needs.*